palkan/gem-check/src/pages/en.md

 - [ ] Update your version on RubyGems in time

-Keep version of gem at [RubyGems](https://rubygems.org/) up-to-date with your main repository releases.
+Keep version of a gem at [RubyGems](https://rubygems.org/) up-to-date with your main repository releases.

 When should I bump a version?